-Under Tier 2, employers have to register as a ‘Sponsor’ with the Home Office and the prospective employee is required to pass a ‘points assessment’ in order to qualify for leave to enter or remain to work in the UK.
+In order to be able to sponsor a non-British national to work for them in the UK, employers must first register as a ‘Sponsor’ with the Home Office and the prospective employee is required to pass a ‘points assessment’ in order to qualify for permission to enter or stay to work in the UK.

 We have extensive experience of advising and supporting employers through all stages of the sponsorship process, including:

 - Preparing and submitting sponsor licence registration applications, including reviewing supporting documentation and existing HR procedures and systems to check whether they are likely to meet the Home Office requirements

 - Evaluating information regarding prospective new hires and intra-company transferees to check whether they are likely to meet the relevant criteria

 - Advising on selecting the most appropriate SOC Code

 - Supporting migrants and their families during the entry clearance or visa application process

 - Supporting migrants and their families during the extension application process